colingourlay/pddx/README.md

 The relative path of either a single card image (350 x 155 pixels) under your _source_ directory, or to a directory of images that will be used by the launcher.
 You may optionally specify an object with a `"default"` key for releases of your game, and other keys that denote pre-releases.
 Default: None.

-e.g. A static image for `beta` pre-releases
+e.g. A static image for `beta` pre-releases; a directory for other releases.

 ```json
 {